Search term

 Search Multiple Fields

-• businessUnitId:AW001 AND status:ACTIVE — both fields must match
+businessUnitId:AW001 AND status:ACTIVE— both fields must match

 Wildcards (Use with Care)

-• field:* — matches any value (including empty)
+p?nk XX*—?for single character,*for zero or morefield:*— matches any value (including empty)

-Wildcards at the start of a word (e.g., *ing) are not supported for performance reasons.
+Wildcards at the start of a word (e.g.,

 Regular Expressions (Use with Care)